desicochrane/data-science-masters/README.md

 ## Study Plan Overview

-* Block 0 - Highschool Math
+* Module 0 - Highschool Math
-* Block 1 - College Math
+* Module 1 - College Math (Calculus)
+* Module 2 - College Math (Linear Algebra)
+* Module 3 - College Math (Discrete Math)
+* Module 4 - College Math (Probability and Statistics)
-* Block 2 - Computation and Algorithms
+* Module 5 - Computation and Algorithms
-* Block 3 - Artificial Intelligence and Machine Learning
+* Module 6 - Artificial Intelligence and Machine Learning
-* Block 4 - Deep Learning
+* Module 7 - Deep Learning
-* Block 5 - Data Mining and Recommenders
+* Module 8 - Data Mining and Recommenders
-* Block 6 - NLP and Computer Vision
+* Module 9 - NLP and Computer Vision
-* Block 7 - Cloud Computing Architectures / Data Center Engineering
+* Module 10 - Cloud Computing Architectures / Data Center Engineering

 It is recommended to look ahead so long as the general trend is that of finishing earlier blocks before later blocks.

-## Block 0: Highschool math
+## Module 0 - Highschool math

 Not everyone was lucky enough to have a good start with math growing up.
 The goal is to level the playing field - by the end of Block 0 you should feel like you went to a highschool with world class teachers and finished top of your math class.